oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 ### `ltx-video-ugc-multishot.json` — ComfyUI, LTX-2.3 multishot UGC reel (GPU)

-Same image and bucket behavior, but builds a 15-shot vertical reel (704×1280, 5 s per shot) with one consistent character, using `workflows/ocean_ugc_multishot.json`.
+Same image and bucket behavior, but builds a 15-shot vertical reel (704×1280, 5 s per shot) with one consistent character.
+Ships two workflows:

+- `workflows/ocean_ugc_multishot.json` — renders one shot per Run.
+- `workflows/ocean_ugc_assemble.json` — concatenates rendered shots into one reel.

-Upload a character reference sheet, type one prompt per line into the shot-list box, then set ComfyUI's Queue **batch count to 15**.
-Each shot becomes its own queue item, cancellable individually from the queue panel.
-Clips save to the bucket root as `shot_00.mp4` ..
+Upload a character reference sheet, type one prompt per line into the shot-list box, then click **Run**.
+Each Run renders the shot at the current shot index and the index advances automatically, so review the clip before running the next.
+Don't like a take?
+Set the index back to that shot's number and Run again — SaveVideo appends a counter rather than overwriting, so both takes land in the bucket and you choose which to use at assembly time.

-`shot_14.mp4` for assembly in your own editor.
+Clips save to the bucket root as `shot_00.mp4`, `shot_01.mp4`, etc. Once every shot looks good, switch to the **Assemble reel** workflow, pick the shots to use in its `LoadVideo` slots, and Run — it concatenates them (image + audio) into one clip inside ComfyUI, no external editor needed.

-The shot index wraps at the shot count, so a second batch in the same session starts again at line 0 rather than running off the end of the list.
-Update that count if you change the number of lines.
+The shot index wraps at the shot count, so a run past the last line starts again at line 0.
+Update *Shots in list* if you change how many lines are in the shot list.

 ## The shared bootstrap (`ltx-video-ugc-bootstrap.sh`)